soitun/react_creator/README.md

 You can get it by `git clone https://github.com/Lovin0730/react_creator.git`

 > - run `npm i` to install the app
-> - run `npm run start` to start the hot-loader server
+> - run `npm run server` to start the hot-loader server
-> - run `npm run wp` to start the webpack watcher
+> - run `npm run dev` to start the webpack watcher